Scalsol/mega.pytorch/README.md

 2) If you want to evaluate a different model, please change `--config-file` to its config file and `MODEL.WEIGHT` to its weights file.
 3) If you do not want to evaluate motion-IoU specific AP, simply deleting `--motion-specific`.
 4) Testing is time-consuming, so be patient!
 5) As testing on above 170000+ frames is toooo time-consuming, so we enable directly testing on generated bounding boxes, which is automatically saved in a file named `predictions.pth` on your training directory.
-That means you do not need to run the evaluation from the very start.
+That means you do not need to run the evaluation from the very start every time.
 You could access this by running:
 ```
     python tools/test_prediction.py \
         --config-file configs/MEGA/vid_R_101_C4_MEGA_1x.yaml \